 How Does the Affordable Care Act Affect Medicare?

-Those with Medicare coverage aren’t affected by the Health Insurance Marketplace.
+The Health Insurance Marketplace doesn’t affect those with Medicare coverage.
 If you’re currently on a plan through the Marketplace but are aging in or are becoming eligible due to a disability, we’re here to help.
 You can keep your plan through the Marketplace until the start of your Medicare.

 Which Medicare Programs are Covered by ACA Section 1557?